Dominique Strauss-Kahn: Investment banking and hedge fund

 On 25 September 2013, it was announced that Strauss-Kahn was to join Anatevka, a small investment banking firm based in Luxembourg.
 The firm was also to change its name to Leyne, Strauss-Kahn and Partners or LSK.
-His lead partner in the venture is Thierry Leyne.
+His lead partner in the venture was Thierry Leyne.
 In 2014, LSK announced an effort to launch a $2 billion hedge fund.

 Three days after Strauss-Kahn left the National Credit Bank in October 2014, Thierry Leyne committed suicide in Tel Aviv.
 On 7 November 2014, the company filed for bankruptcy with debts of 100 million €.

 France 2 television has investigated Strauss-Kahn (Cash Investigation) and has shown that he has made a profit of several millions dollars after the crash of National Credit Bank.

 New York v.
-Strauss-Kahn sexual assault case and later allegations
+Strauss-Kahn sexual assault case

 On 14 May 2011, Nafissatou Diallo, a 32-year-old maid at the Sofitel New York Hotel, alleged that Strauss-Kahn had sexually assaulted her after she entered his suite.

 Strauss-Kahn was indicted on 18 May and granted US$1 million bail, plus a US$5 million bond, after 5 days.
 He was ordered to remain confined to a New York apartment under guard.
 A semen sample was found on the maid's shirt, and on 24 May it was reported that DNA tests showed a match to a DNA sample submitted by Strauss-Kahn.
 He was arraigned on 6 June 2011, and pleaded not guilty.
 On 30 June 2011, The New York Times reported that the case was on the verge of collapse because of problems with the credibility of the alleged victim, who had, according to sources within the NYPD, repeatedly lied since making her first statement.
 According to prosecutors, the accuser admitted that she lied to a grand jury about the events surrounding the alleged attack.
 Diallo said that the translator misunderstood her words.
 Strauss-Kahn was released from house arrest on 1 July.

 After completing a lengthy investigation, prosecutors filed a motion to drop all charges against Strauss-Kahn, stating that they were not convinced of his culpability beyond a reasonable doubt due to serious issues in the complainant's credibility and inconclusive physical evidence, and therefore could not ask a jury to believe in it.
 The motion was granted by Judge Obus in a hearing on 23 August 2011.
 In a TV interview in September, Strauss-Kahn admitted that his liaison with Diallo was a moral fault and described it as "inappropriate" but said it did not involve violence, constraint or aggression.
 He said that Diallo had lied about the encounter and that he had no intention of negotiating with her over a civil suit she had filed against him.
 Strauss-Kahn later reached a settlement with Diallo for an undisclosed amount over the civil suit.